abhinex/Market_Segmentation_on_E_Commerce_using_ML/README.md

  8. Concept Generation
  9. Final product Prototype

-Reading through our E-commerce Market Segmentation Report is like taking a journey into the heart of the digital marketplace.
+Reading through E-commerce Market Segmentation Report is like taking a journey into the heart of the digital marketplace.
 Remember, if you ever have any questions, thoughts, or simply want to chat about E-commerce or Machine Learning, please don't hesitate to reach out.
 You can mail at adash5904@gmail.com